FranciscoGauna/SER/readme.md

 are the devices that provide "points" for configuration to the SER.
 In our Summary's example case the function generator and translation unit are the configurable instruments.
 The other kind of instruments are those which are observable.
-These instruments are those who store that take the measurements once all of the configurable instruments are observed.
+These instruments are those who store that take the measurements once all the configurable instruments are observed.
 In our example case the lock-in amplifier would be the observable instrument.